Skip to main content

 Runner Instantiates and executes a test class through its full lifecycle: selfChecksetuprunteardown

-Reporter Pluggable reporters loaded from the config file; built-in reporters include JUnit XML, PDF, and log archive
+Reporter Pluggable reporters loaded from the config file; built-in reporters include HTML, JUnit XML, PDF, log archive, and GitLab Requirements

 Test results are grouped into named stages within each test, and each result records an action, expected value, actual value, outcome, timestamp, and optional requirement references.